hyperledger-archives/indy-sdk/doc/contributer-resources.md

 First, please take a look at our contributing guidelines: [how to contribute to Hyperledger Indy](http://bit.ly/2ugd0bq).

+If you are looking for how to sign your commits, go here: [signing your commits with GPG](signing-commits.md)

+## Connect with the Community

+Hyperledger Indy has a vibrant and active community of developers willing to help you answer questions, learn more about self-sovereign identity, and get involved.

+You will find the best and most update resources on chat board here: [Hyperledger Rocket Chat](https://chat.hyperledger.org/home)

+\#indy-sdk, \#indy-node, and \#indy are the some of the best channels to get started.
+Please introduce yourself and let us know what you want to accomplish!

+## How to Start Working with the Code

+1. Fork the indy-sdk repository on Github to your personal account.

+1. Add the hyperledger/indy-sdk as the remote upstream:
+   `git remote add upstream https://github.com/hyperledger/indy-sdk.git`

+1. Set up Developer Certificate of Origin and learn how to [sign your commits with GPG](signing-commits.md)

+1. Take a look at our [release workflow](release-workflow.md)

 ## How to send a PR